Statewatch News Online

 Council of the European Union

-European Criminal Records System (ECRIS) and Third Country Nationals
+European Criminal Records System (ECRIS) - Third Country Nationals

 Follow us: | | Tweet

-Proposed: Regulation establishing a centralised system for the identification of Member States holding conviction information on third country nationals and stateless persons (TCN) to supplement and support the European criminal records information system (ECRIS-TCN system) and amending Regulation (EU) No. 1077/2011 (LIMITE doc no: 11445-17, pdf): 35 Footnotes with Member State positions.
-The Council developing its negotiating position:
+Proposal for a Regulation establishing a centralised system for the identification of Member States holding conviction information on third country nationals and stateless persons (TCN) to supplement and support the European Criminal Records Information System (ECRIS-TCN system) and amending Regulation (EU) No 1077/2011 - Note with questions (LIMITE doc 8984-18, 18 May 2018, pdf):

 Search our database for more articles and information or subscribe to our mailing list for regular updates from Statewatch News Online.